Creating your birth space should be a priority focus while you are pregnant. Do not neglect this important aspect of your birth plan.

 - Mood (all senses)

 Why is lighting important?
 Did you know that we release natural melatonin in dim lights.
 This is uber important mama in creating your birth space.
 Here’s why.
 Melatonin works with another critical hormone, oxytocin.
 Oxytocin is the main man when it comes to labor progression.
 So, we do not want to hinder it at all.
-Sunlight and artifical lights inhibit melatonin.
+Sunlight and artificial lights inhibit melatonin.

 Have your nurse (or if at home, your coach) to close the blinds and dim the lights.
 In the hospital, ask your primary nurse to use a small light near her computer for her needs.
 Also, ask her to keep the curtain near your door shut, so the hall lights won’t blind you, and be sure to bring battery-operated candles for your space.
 (Don’t forget to set your smart phone on the dark mode and dim the brightness)